aristocratious/docusaurus-mvp/docs/approach/human-ai-partnership.md

 - AI systems designed to support human decision-making, not replace it
 - Preservation of meaningful work and development opportunities
 - Recognition and reward for uniquely human contributions
+- Establishment of AI ethics circles or councils: Creating dedicated groups within the organization to review, guide, and provide ongoing oversight for AI implementation, ensuring it remains aligned with core values.

 ---